 Q: Who do I contact if I have a concern about the program?

-A: Please contact the coach first.
-Talk to the coach before or after practice about any concerns you may have.
+A: Talk to the coach before or after practice about any concerns you may have.
+You may also contact the Aquajet’s Safe Sport Coordinator, Kent Olberding of any concerns regarding behavior.
 The Aquajet Swim Team also has a Board of Directors made up of parent volunteers.
 You may contact any of them with concerns.
 Contact information for the Coach and Board of Directors can be found in the Parent Handbook and in the About Us section of this website.

 Q: What are the benefits of a USA Swimming membership?